The Merchants of Liverpool

 Chester's misfortune was Liverpool's gain.
 The constant shifting shoals and silting up of the river Dee, together with the ingrained 'gentry culture' of rent seeking were a restraint on trade.

 The Dee waters had never been sufficient to scour out an adequate navigation channel through the deep glacial silt.
 The Dee Mills and the weir at Chester hindered the tidal scour but nevertheless the river was navigable as far as Chester up to the 17th century; from Roman times and before Chester was the premier port handling the North West link to Ireland.
-But thereafter silt & shift around Chester Waters began to be a major problem, especially as the economic size of ships escalated.
-This led to an increase in the fortunes of Blacon, Saughall, Shotwick, Puddington, Burton, Neston, Parkgate, Dawpool and Hoylake as the river dispersed into sinuous channels of the lower estuary.
+But thereafter silt & shift around the 'Chester Water' began to be a major problem, especially as the economic size of ships escalated.
+This led to an increase in the fortunes of Blacon, Saughall, Shotwick, Puddington, Burton, Neston, Parkgate, Dawpool and Hoylake as the river dispersed into the sinuous channels of the lower estuary.

 As early as 1449 the building of a quay at Neston was mooted as the infamous Dee silt was relentlessly building.
 In 1688 a customs House was established at Parkgate and during the 18th century the use of Parkgate harbour grew rapidly.
 The size limit of the two masted ships in the estuary, 'Chester Water', was about 200 tons.
-Chester's commercial trade was never large, lead, cheese & coal went out and flax, hemp, linen, timber & animal products came in ... it was the in & out of Irish bound passengers that dominated proceedings ... although cheese 'by lighter to Parkgate' accounted for nine tenths of Chester's exports; this was the claim made by the Chester Cheesemongers during the River Dee Bill debate in 1732 ...
+Chester's commercial trade was never large; lead, cheese & coal went out and flax, hemp, linen, timber & animal products came in ... it was the in & out of Irish bound passengers that dominated proceedings ... although cheese 'by lighter to Parkgate' accounted for nine tenths of Chester's exports; this was the claim made by the Chester Cheesemongers during the River Dee Bill debate in 1732 ...

 Eventually in 1737 a new canal, the New Cut, was completed from Chester, taking the course of the river below Chester to the Welsh side rather than English side of the estuary as before.